Search results

 Endodontic retreatment of a maxillary second premolar with multiple shortcomings.

 Knowledge of the root canal morphology and location of canals is important in a root canal treatment.
-Inability to locate and treat all the canals could lead to failure of a root canal treatment.
-For this purpose, first of all knowing the usual anatomies of all teeth and then their variations proves to be helpful. […]
+Inability to locate and treat all the canals could lead to failure of […]

 Read More